Police actions justified in fatal Minneapolis shooting of Dolal Idd, Dakota County attorney says

 The decision by Dakota County Attorney Kathy Keena means officers Paul Huyhn, Darcy Klund and Jason Schmitt will not be criminally charged with killing Idd on Dec.
 30 in the parking lot of a Holiday gas station at 36th Street and Cedar Avenue.

-Idd's killing was the first by Minneapolis police after George Floyd was murdered by Derek Chauvin on May 25, 2020, setting off days of protests, arson and looting across the metro and demonstrations across the world.
+Idd's killing was the first by Minneapolis police after George Floyd was murdered by Derek Chauvin on May 25, 2020.
+Floyd's killing set off days of protests, arson and looting across the metro and demonstrations across the world.

 "Although I have concluded the use of deadly force was justified in this instance, any loss of life is a tragic occurrence and I wish to extend my personal condolences to the family of Dolal Idd for their great loss," Keena said in a written statement.